James Charles Attends Kylie Jenner’s Skin Line Launch Event After She Unfollowed Him On Social Media

 — Natalie♡ (@1niteinpari5) May 22, 2019

-James rocked a pink pantsuit to the KylieSkin launch, and appeared to be having a blast as he rollerskated around with his pals.
-As per The Sun, the star-studded event was also attended by nearly all the Kardashian-Jenner ladies, except for supermodel Kendall Jenner, Shanina Shaik, Larsa Pippen, and many others.
+James rocked a pink pantsuit to the KylieSkin launch and appeared to be having a blast as he roller-skated around with his pals.
+As per The Sun, the star-studded event was also attended by nearly all the Kardashian-Jenner ladies, Shanina Shaik, Larsa Pippen, and many others.